Dr. Dominik Kowald is a post-doctoral researcher in the Social Computing research area

 He has finished his PhD in October 2017 in the course of the European-funded research projects Learning Layers and AFEL

 on cognitive-inspired recommender systems for social tagging and microblogging environments.
+Currently he is working as co-task leader in the AI4EU initiative.

 Apart from that, he was working in several other industry-driven and European-funded research projects